aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-load/load-in-the-html-html-xhtml-mhtml-format/paragraph-features-supported-on-html-import/_index.md

 {{% /alert %}}
 ##### **General Formatting**
-Paragraph style and formatting can be imported from HTML in the form of tags such as <h1> to <h6> or from <p> tags that have CSS styles.
+Paragraph style and formatting can be imported from HTML in the form of tags such as &lt;h1&gt; to &lt;h6&gt; or from &lt;p&gt; tags that have CSS styles.

-<h1> to <h6> tags are imported into the Aspose.Words DOM as the built-in Heading styles: Heading 1 - Heading 6.
+&lt;h1&gt; to &lt;h6&gt; tags are imported into the Aspose.Words DOM as the built-in Heading styles: Heading 1 - Heading 6.

 Inline CSS (through use of the style attribute) is imported as direct formatting on the paragraph (stored in the ParagraphFormat of the Paragraph node).